 First published: 2010 Jan.
 26

 Therefore, even for temporary missions from the Kazakh launch site, yet another newly developed vehicle or an existing rocket would have to be adapted to carry the new-generation spacecraft, known as PTK NP, into orbit.
-The Ukrainian-built Zenit launcher or a similar Russian-built vehicle would be a likely candidate, as it had a payload capacity of up to 13 tons, needed to lift the future spacecraft and the Zenit has an operational launch pad in Baikonur.
+The Ukrainian-built Zenit launcher or a similar Russian-built vehicle would be a likely candidate, because it had a payload capacity of up to 13 tons, which is needed to lift the future spacecraft, and it also had an operational launch pad in Baikonur.

 The Soyuz rockets, which currently launched the seven-ton Russian manned spacecraft from Baikonur, were not powerful enough to carry the future ships.
-Although the 2015 launch date for the PTK NP, was announced back in 2007, Lopota's statement was the first to disclose the possibility of using Baikonur as a launch site for the new-generation spacecraft.
-Previously, Russian prime-minister Vladimir Putin, had admitted that the construction of a brand-new launch facility in Vostochny in Russia's remote far-eastern region was more difficult than originally expected.
+Although the 2015 launch date for the PTK NP was announced back in 2007, Lopota's statement was the first to disclose the possibility of using Baikonur as a launch site for the new-generation spacecraft.
+Previously the Russian prime-minister Vladimir Putin had admitted that the construction of a brand-new launch facility in Vostochny in Russia's remote far-eastern region had turned out to be more difficult than originally expected.

 Previously, Russian industry sources cited the possibility of adapting the veteran Soyuz spacecraft for possible lunar missions, in case current efforts to develop PTK NP stalled.
 The three-seat Soyuz first flew in 1966 and was originally intended to beat the US Apollo to the Moon.
 In the past several years, Russian space officials have promised to prepare for possible manned lunar missions within the timeframe of the NASA effort to return to the Moon around 2020.